Alfred Baphethuxolo Nzo: Political career

 In 1958, Nzo was elected to the regional and national executive committees of the ANC.
 In 1962, he was placed under 24-hour house arrest and in June 1963 detained for a period of 238 days.
 The following year, Nzo went into exile and took up posts in various countries including Egypt, India, Zambia and Tanzania.

 In 1969, Nzo was elected ANC Secretary-General at the Morogoro Conference in Tanzania, and re-elected to this position at the Kwabe Conference in 1985.

 On 30 December 1979 he and Oliver Tambo met Tim Jenkin, Stephen Lee and Alex Moumbaris, ANC members and escapees from incarceration at Pretoria Central Prison as political prisoners.
 Their presence was officially announced by the ANC in early January and Tambo introduced them at a press conference on 2 January 1980.

 After the unbanning of the liberation movements in 1990, Nzo formed part of the ANC delegation that entered into deliberations with the National Party government.
 Nzo lost the position of Secretary-General to Cyril Ramaphosa at the ANC July 1991 National Conference held in South Africa for the first time after the unbanning of the liberation movements.
 He was then elected deputy head of the ANC's security department.

 After the first democratic elections in 1994, Nzo was appointed Minister of Foreign Affairs in the government of Nelson Mandela.

-After the 1999 national elections, Nzo retired from politics and in December of the same year he died of a stroke and he was survived by his wife Regina Nzo who died on 27 September 2011 at the ages of 81 years old.
+After the 1999 national elections, Nzo retired from politics and in December of the same year he died of a stroke and he was survived by his wife Regina Nzo who died on 27 September 2011 at the age of 81 years old.
 He was buried at the Westpark Cemetery in Johannesburg.